Homotopical models for metric spaces and completeness: Introduction

+\begin{theorem}[The Metric model structure] There is a unique model structure on $\RR_+\text-\Cat$ (resp.\ $\RR_+\text-\Cat^{\on{sym}}$) such that \begin{enumerate} \item The weak equivalences are the fully faithful and essentially surjective $\RR_+$-functors, i.e., the equivalences of $\bR_+$-categories. \item Not every object is both fibrant and cofibrant. \end{enumerate} Moreover, the fibrant-cofibrant objects in this model structure are precisely the gaunt $\bR_+$-categories (resp.\ the symmetric gaunt $\bR_+$-categories). \end{theorem}

-The other model structures appearing in this paper deal with Cauchy completeness in various ways.
-Because of the technical difficulties introduced by considering Cauchy sequences in the non-symmetric setting, we restrict our constructions to $\RR_+\on{-Cat}^{\on{sym}}$.
-We first prove
+The uniqueness result appears in the text as \autoref{thm:metric_MS_unique}, and existence is proven in \autoref{theorem:IoI_model_structure}, along with a description of the fibrations and cofibrations in this model structure.
+The other model structures in this article deal with Cauchy completeness in various ways.
+Because of the technical difficulties introduced by considering Cauchy sequences in the non-symmetric setting, we restrict our constructions to $\RR_+\text-\Cat^{\on{sym}}$.
+We first prove the following theorem.